int-brain-lab/prior-localization/README.md

 # Prior Localization
-The repository provides the code associated with the paper *Brain-wide representations of prior information in mouse decision-making*.
+The repository provides the code associated with the manuscript [*Brain-wide representations of prior information in mouse decision-making*](https://doi.org/10.1101/2023.07.04.547684) (Findling, Hubert et al, 2023).

 ## Dependencies
 The code has been tested on Ubuntu 20.04 and 22.04, Rocky Linux 8.8 and OSX 13.4.1, using Python 3.8, 3.9 and 3.10.